stavrostheocharis/quotera/README.md

 pip install -r requirements.txt
 ```

+### Paraphrase models

+This implementation has taken into consideration AI models coming from [Hugging Face](https://huggingface.co/) (specifically the "prithivida/parrot_paraphraser_on_T5" in combination with the [Parrot_Paraphraser](https://github.com/PrithivirajDamodaran/Parrot_Paraphraser) package, but you can use other variations too).
+In order to run everything, an account and a token from Hugging Face are mandatory.
+In order to get everything ready, please read this [guide](https://huggingface.co/docs/hub/security-tokens).

+Once you have a token from Hugging Face, create a token.txt file in your quotera folder and paste it inside your token (it will automatically be used by the app).

 ### How to use it

 As stated there are 2 ways.
 You can use the Streamlit app, or the API.